ttinoco/PFNET/python/docs/problems.rst

    >>> print net.bus_P_mis, net.bus_Q_mis
    2.37e-6 3.58e-6

 As shown in the example, the :class:`Problem <pfnet.Problem>` class method :func:`analyze <pfnet.Problem.analyze>` needs to be called before the vectors and matrices associated with the problem constraints and functions can be used.
 The method :func:`eval <pfnet.Problem.eval>` can then be used for evaluating the problem objective and constraint functions at different points.
-As is the case for :class:`Constraints <pfnet.Constraint>`, a :class:`Problem <pfnet.Problem>` has a method :func:`combine_H <pfnet.Problem.combine_H>` for forming linear combinations of individual constraint Hessians, and a method :func:`store_sensitivities <pfnet.Problem.store_sensitivities>` for storing sensitivity information in the network components associated with the nonlinear equality constraints.
-Lastly, a useful attribute of the :class:`Problem <pfnet.Problem>` class is :data:`Z <pfnet.Problem.Z>`, which is a sparse matrix whose columns are a basis for the null space of :data:`A <pfnet.Problem.A>`.
+As is the case for :class:`Constraints <pfnet.Constraint>`, a :class:`Problem <pfnet.Problem>` has a method :func:`combine_H <pfnet.Problem.combine_H>` for forming linear combinations of individual constraint Hessians, and a method :func:`store_sensitivities <pfnet.Problem.store_sensitivities>` for storing sensitivity information in the network components associated with the constraints.